-is insatiable (feeding on sugar and oxygen), aggressive, invasive, destructive, uncontrollable and more or less permanent.
-The genome of a cancer cell is, therefore, a corrupt version of that of our own healthy cells: from mutation to mutation, cellular DNA changes until it has the characteristics of an irreversible monster genome.
+A cancer cell, independently of its tissue of origin, is a cell whose genome is seriously and irreversibly altered.
+It has become an unruly cell, both morphologically and behaviorally: it is insatiable (feeding on sugar and oxygen), aggressive and invasive.
+The genome of a cancer cell is, therefore, a corrupt version of that of our own healthy cells: from mutation to mutation, cellular DNA changes until it has the characteristics of an irreversible unpredictable genome.

 No two cancers are the same.
 There are a large number of possible genetic mutations for a tumor.
 Each tumor, therefore, each patient, is unique and treatments must be individualized.
 DNA sequencing performed on tumors makes it possible to shed light on genetic mutations that may cause the appearance and multiplication of cancer cells.
 Precision medicine aims to target these specific genetic differences that may cause the development and progression of cancer.
 It doesn't matter which tumor, as long as the genomic analysis identifies the genetic alteration whose effect, can then be modulated by a given treatment.
 Precision medicine has the advantage of inducing fewer side effects as the most effective and/or best tolerated treatment will be chosen based on the tumor genome.
 Precision medicine means offering the right treatment at the right time for the right group of patients.

 Personalized biopsy-driven treatment based on DNA sequencing has been tested in various settings for over ten years.
 Unfortunately, the response rate is disappointing, with only a small percentage of patients displaying a DNA alteration that can be used to identify a useful therapy for them.